 Moreover, Vyrith says, since the implementation of the Traffic Law in January, the NACD has found that truck drivers are major meth users and are expanding the drug’s reach as far as the growing national road network takes them.

-And while meth is known to flow into Stung Treng province from Laos, says Vyrith, that trade goes mainly to Phnom Penh; the only cross-border meth trade passing through Ratanakkiri is for drugs destined for Vietnam, where the price is higher.
+And while meth is known to flow into Stung Treng province from Laos, says Vyrith, that trade goes mainly to Phnom Penh; the only cross-border meth trade passing through Ratanakiri is for drugs destined for Vietnam, where the price is higher.

 Just a symptom of the system